Best executive cars 2022

 On the outside, it's fair to say Mercedes hasn't strayed far from the standard formula – the design is evolutionary rather than revolutionary, and could easily be mistaken for its larger or smaller siblings, the S-Class and C-Class.
 A sleek estate version, coupe and convertible are available for those wishing to stray from convention.

 With all the tech on the inside, it's almost easy to forget about what's under the bonnet, but with a mid-life refresh in 2020, the E-Class now features a revised engine range with punchy diesel, petrol and plug-in hybrid units.
-This inclusion of more environmentally-friendly engine options means that there are some real savings to be had on Benefit-in-Kind and Vehicle Excise Duty rates.
+The four-cylinder diesel is particularly refined – something not true of previous E-Class diesels.
+The inclusion of more environmentally friendly hybrid engine options means that there are some real savings to be had on Benefit-in-Kind and Vehicle Excise Duty rates.
 The E-Class is so impressive that it has earned the title of both Large Company Car of the Year and Premium Hybrid Car of the Year in our New Car Awards 2021.

-The understated and upmarket Audi A6 continues to offer buyers an attractive blend of refinement, equipment and low (relative to the competition) running costs.
+The current A6 has been around for four years now but it’s still a smart blend of refinement, equipment and low (relative to the competition) running costs.

 The A6 feels agile on the move thanks to its extensive use of aluminium in its structure – agility is aided further still with the optional four-wheel steering.
 That said, the steering can't match that of the BMW 5 Series but it remains a precise and good car to drive.

-Unlike previous A6s, the ride offers more comfort, but you can expect the sportier models to firm up the ride with more aggressive suspension and larger wheels.
-The engine line-up includes 2.0 and 3.0 TDI diesel units with a range of power outputs and a TFSI petrol.
-Our pick is the A6 40 TDI, fitted with the 201bhp 2.0-litre diesel.
+Unlike previous A6s, the ride offers more comfort, but sportier models like the S6 and RS6 Avant firm up the ride with more aggressive suspension and larger wheels.
+The engine line-up includes a range of purely diesel and petrol powertrains.
+There’s also a TFSI e 2.0-litre plug-in hybrid and it offers a helpful but not segment-leading 36 of pure-electric range.

-The S90 is an imposing car, with styling lifted from the XC90 – that means distinctive 'Thor's Hammer' headlights, and a bold and upright grille.
+Launched more than five years ago, the S90 is still an imposing car thanks to Volvo’s distinctive 'Thor's Hammer' headlights and a bold and upright grille.
 The interior has been largely taken from that car too, which is great – it's effortlessly stylish, great quality, and a wonderful place in which to sit.
 The comfy seats help, too.

 Not only did the Tesla Model 3 win Best Electric Car of the Year at the Auto Express New Car Awards in 2019, it took home Car of the Year as well.
 In 2020, it continued its success with the Best Compact Executive Car title and the award for Best Premium Electric Car.

-As with all electric cars, range is the most queried stat.
-With up to 360 miles, the Model 3 should quell any range anxiety and will be enough to deal with most lifestyles.
-The Standard Range Plus version is our pick as it’s the cheapest, but the 180kW motor is good for 254-mile range and a 0-60mph time of 5.3 seconds.
+With up to 374 miles of range, the Model 3 should quell any range anxiety and will be enough to deal with most lifestyles.
+The standard version is our pick as it’s the cheapest, is good for 305-mile range and a 0-60mph time of 5.8 seconds.
 While this is enough to surprise many focused sports cars, the Performance version shoots from 0-60 in an incredible 3.1 seconds.

 It’s not just acceleration and range where the Model 3 excels.
 The quietness of the electric motor and the relatively well-judged damping make for a refined ride, despite the Model 3’s considerable heft.
 The steering isn’t as accurate as a BMW 3 Series however, and it just comes up short of the German car in terms of sheer driving fun.